prmadev/prma/content/posts/tragedy_of_the_tech_stacks.md

 ## Intro {#intro}

-Back in 1958, there was this thinker named <span class="person p-name">Garrett Hardin</span> who kicked off his well-known piece titled "The Tragedy of the Commons" in the following way:
+Back in 1958, there was this thinker named {{< pers `Garrett Hardin` >}} who kicked off his well-known piece titled "The Tragedy of the Commons" in the following way:

 > At the end of a thoughtful article on the future of nuclear war, Weisner and York concluded that "Both sides of the arms race are ... confronted by the dillema of steadily increasing military power and steadily decreasing natonal security.
 It is our considered our professional judgment that this delimma has not professional technical solution.
 If the great powers continue to look for solutions in the area of science and technology only, the result will be to worsen the situation.

-Then, <span class="person p-name">Hardin</span> goes on to rattle the foundations by delving into a colossal issue - the challenge of population expansion.
+Then, {{< pers `Hardin` >}} goes on to rattle the foundations by delving into a colossal issue - the challenge of population expansion.
 He breaks it down by saying that when you have a shared resource, and each individual aims to squeeze out the most benefit for themselves, the result is a harm inflicted upon everyone, even the very ones taking those actions.

 Now, picture this famous analogy.
 Imagine a stretch of grassland, claimed by three farmers.
 Each of them brings their cow out to graze on it daily.
 Sounds reasonable, right?
 But then, one fortunate farmer's cow becomes pregnant.
 This stroke of luck leaves him with two cows, effectively doubling his profits.
 Observing this triumph, the other farmers follow suit, diving into a spree of buying and breeding cows, aiming to maximize their individual gains.
 However, this frenzy leads to a rampant grazing that leaves the grassland bare and barren.
 Ultimately, the once lush grass disappears, and the insatiable appetite of the voracious cows brings about their own starvation.
 In the end, all the farmers are left with no cows, their initial wealth transformed into a state even worse than before.